Now Open: Applications for 2019-2020

 (1 session/week) Training on the quality improvement model, including clinical microsystems and facilitation as well as leadership development.

 Evaluations: The HRHCare Nurse Practitioner residency training program provides an ongoing multi-input evaluation component using qualitative and quantitative measures.

 The Family Nurse Practitioner Residency Program has the following goals:

-- Increase access to quality primary care for underserved and special populations, especially rural communities and migrant workers, by training Family Nurse Practitioners in a FQHC-based residency program that prepares residents for full and autonomous expert care of complex underserved populations across all life cycles and in multiple settings
+- Increase access to quality primary care for underserved and special populations by training Family Nurse Practitioners in a FQHC-based residency program that prepares residents for full and autonomous expert care of complex underserved populations across all life cycles and in multiple settings

 - Provide new Nurse Practitioners with a depth, breadth, volume and intensity of clinical training necessary to serve as primary care providers in the complex setting of the country’s FQHCs

-- Train new Nurse Practitioners to a model of primary care consistent with the National Academy of Medicine’s principles of health care and the needs of vulnerable populations, specifically in a rural setting
+- Train new Nurse Practitioners to a model of primary care consistent with the National Academy of Medicine’s principles of health care and the needs of vulnerable populations

 - Improve the clinical skills, confidence, productivity, and job satisfaction of new nurse practitioners who choose to work in underserved community settings, as well as contribute to employer satisfaction and workforce retention

 - Increase the number of Nurse Practitioners ready to serve in leadership roles in community health settings